mathesar-foundation/mathesar-wiki/community/mentoring/applicant-guide.md

 Here are a few things we consider when selecting which applications to accept:

 - **Quality of the proposal**: This is the most important thing.
 A good proposal includes attention to detail, externally measurable milestones, consideration for future maintainability and community involvement, and a demonstration of your skills.
 - **Community involvement**: One of our major goals is to build an active development community and attract long-term contributors.
-We see engaging in the community, whether it's asking questions, helping other students, contributing code, filing bugs, or whatever else, as a sign that you're genuinely interested in our work.
+We see engaging in the community, whether it's asking questions, helping other contributors, contributing code, filing bugs, or whatever else, as a sign that you're genuinely interested in our work.
 - **Contributions**: We appreciate seeing your contributions, they help us gauge your ability to orient yourself to a new codebase, or the quality of your writing.
 Contribution quality is instrumental in giving us the confidence that you have the skills necessary to implement your proposal.
 - **Communication skills and initiative**: These are essential to completing a successful project.
 Things we look for (among others): asking specific and detailed questions, following up on conversations, making sure to read available resources before asking questions, being patient and responding to critical feedback well.